The IAN Genetics Project: Using the Web to Overcome the Lack of Genetic Samples in Autism Research

 These individuals may join IAN Genetics regardless of their own autism status or their relationship to an individual with an ASD.

-A $25 Amazon gift code will be provided for each individual who provides a blood sample and has a completed:
+A $25 Amazon gift code will be provided for each individual who provides a DNA sample and has a completed:

 - National Database for Autism Research (NDAR) Consent – both adults and children